-The water heater when installed as either a standard electric water heater connected to an Off-Peak electricity supply or as a Grid Interactive electric water heater or as a solar water heater, should not be installed as part of a circulated hot water flow and return system in a building.
-The benefits of the Off-Peak electricity supply or of the controlled electricity supply or PV generated power supply or of solar gain will be significantly reduced.
+The water heater when installed as either a standard electric water heater connected to an Off-Peak electricity supply or as a solar water heater, should not be installed as part of a circulated hot water flow and return system in a building.
+The benefits of the Off-Peak or controlled electricity supply or of the solar gain will be significantly reduced.